Teen Climbing Camp

 • Communicate clearly and effectively

 WHEN AND WHERE IS CAMP?
 Campers will meet at a campsite (specific to each session) at Devil’s Lake State Park at 4:30pm on Sunday afternoon.
 Pickup will be at Ski Hi Fruit Farm (yum!) on Friday at 4:30pm.
+We are offering two destination sessions this year that will meet and pickup at Interstate State Park in Minnesota.

 • Camp Setup & Breakdown: tents, sleeping gear, shared spaces, campfires, defending against adverse weather and raccoons(!)